wongzc/learning-notes/Notes/Redis/Redis-data-structure.md

             - when update, memory will relocated, can cause chain refresh
                 - only use when data small
             - need to 1 by 1 check element ( except head/tail)
-    - hash table ( dictht )
+    4. hash table ( dictht )
-        - use key function to calculate key to find the location in table
+        - use hash function to calculate key to find the location in table
         - hash table is actually array
         - each element in hash table is pointing to a dictEntry ( hash element)
             - each dictEntry consist of: